ndouglas/ndouglas/README.md

 ### ⚒️ Projects

 _These are often embryonic and/or sitting idle for months at a time.
-There's only one of me._
+There's only one of me and I have far more ambition than time._

 - 🦷 **[GoldenTooth](https://github.com/goldentooth/)**: Raspberry Pi Kubernetes cluster
 - 🗡️ **[Hornvale](https://github.com/hornvale/hornvale/)**: An open-world procedurally generated text adventure